Peartes/imagerepo/README.md

   - image : The image you requested for (your happy image)
     - tags : This are the moods the image could represent.
 They are also yardsticks to confirm that the image you receive is indeed for your mood
     - imageUri : This is the image resource identifier, use this to view your image.
 Copy and paste it into a browser.
+- message : This property gives a brief description on the status of the request

 Every other property are metadata and can be ignored.
 For any size of the image, add the query strings _w_(width in cm) and _h_(height in cm).
 The response is the same.